Ron Hazelton

-Ron Hazelton (born May 29, 1942) is the host of several popular home improvement television series including most recently Ron Hazelton's HouseCalls.
-He was the Home Improvement Editor for ABC's Good Morning America and has hosted several shows for The History Channel.
+Ron Hazelton (March 29, 1942 – April 30, 2023) was an American television presenter.
+He was the host of several popular home improvement series including Ron Hazelton's HouseCalls.
+He was also the Home Improvement Editor for ABC's Good Morning America and hosted several shows for The History Channel.

 Early life

-Hazelton was born May 29, 1942 in Binghamton, New York to Earl, a building contractor, and Wanda Hazelton.
+Hazelton was born March 29, 1942, in Binghamton, New York, to Earl, a building contractor, and Wanda Hazelton.
 He graduated from the Florida State University College of Business with a BS in Marketing in 1965.
 He was a member of the Pi Kappa Alpha fraternity and was part of the Air Force ROTC Drill team.

 Early career

 After graduation, Hazelton joined US Navy Officer Candidate School for Anti-Submarine Warfare School.
 Hazelton was a marketing consultant in Boston.
 He founded a storefront restoration workshop in San Francisco called Cow Hollow Woodworks in 1978.
 He sold the business in 1993.

 Television career

 In 1989, Hazelton created, co-produced, and hosted a reality-based, on-location home improvement television program called The House Doctor.
 It ran from 1990-1997 with more than 200 episodes and 600 house visits.
-It originated on ABC affiliate KGO-TV in San Francisco, and aired for several years on the HGTV until 2001.
-He relates that he got started on television by accident: his dentist connected him with a KGO-TV producer for what became The House Doctor.
+It originated on ABC affiliate KGO-TV in San Francisco, and aired for several years on the HGTV network until 2001.
+He related that he got started on television by accident: his dentist connected him with a KGO-TV producer for what became The House Doctor.

 Hazelton was the Home Improvement Editor for ABC's Good Morning America from 1997-2007.
 Ron reported regularly on a variety of topics related to home improvement, design, repair, health, and safety.
 He has been featured as a home improvement expert on The Oprah Winfrey Show, Inside Edition, Discovery Channel's Popular Mechanics, Lifetime's Our Home and The History Channel's series Modern Marvels — History of Tools, Hands on History and Save our History: Frontier Homes.

-Ron Hazelton's HouseCalls is a 30-minute Tribune Entertainment nationally-syndicated home improvement show that Hazelton produces and hosts.
-He travels by motor home with a mobile workshop to help people with weekend DIY home projects.
-As of June 2020, Ron Hazelton's HouseCalls is broadcasting season 21.
+Ron Hazelton's HouseCalls is a 30-minute Tribune Entertainment nationally-syndicated home improvement show that Hazelton produced and hosted.
+He traveled by motor home with a mobile workshop to help people with weekend DIY home projects.
+As of May 2023, Ron Hazelton's HouseCalls is broadcasting season 24.

-Hazelton is the founder of the website www.ronhazelton.com.